 If you’re considering apprenticeship, the application process is designed to give you more insight and help you decide if apprenticeship is a good pathway for you.
 You’ll get a chance to tour companies and see actual job and career possibilities in action.
 The steps to becoming an apprentice also ensure the apprenticeship is a good match for both you, as a student, and the participating company.

 Whether apprenticeship is your number one goal or you’re still exploring your options, start with the steps below to learn more and begin the application process.

 There are a number of ways to learn more about apprenticeship opportunities in Guilford County.
 Look for the following events and opportunities.

-GAP student applications are typically available in October and are due Feb.
-1 of each year.
-Check back here for a link to the application in the fall.
+GAP student apprenticeship applications are typically available in October and are due January 31, 2023.

-After a review of applications, selected students will be invited to continue in the process with an orientation held in March.
-The orientation is held over four evenings.
+After a review of applications, selected students will be invited to continue in the process with an invitational held in Mid February and/or March.
+The invitational is held over four evenings.